Top 50 HTML Interview Questions and Answers

 34. What is the purpose of the <figure> and <figcaption> elements?

-The <figure> element is used to encapsulate media content like images, videos, diagrams, etc. The <figcaption> is used to provide a caption or description for the content within the <figure> element.
+The <figure> element is used to encapsulate content such as images, videos, or diagrams, allowing them to be treated as standalone pieces.
+The <figcaption> element provides a caption or description for the content within the <figure> element, making it more accessible and providing context.

 35. What is the purpose of the rel attribute in the <a> tag?

-The rel attribute specifies the relationship between the current document and the linked document.
-It basically indicates the type of link.
+The rel attribute in the <a> tag specifies the relationship between the current document and the linked document.
+It helps search engines and browsers understand the connection between pages and the type of link being used.
+For example, using rel="nofollow" prevents search engines from following the link.

 Example: